 Just like with self-parking, those of you with M Life Rewards members at the Gold, Platinum, or Noir levels get free valet parking.
-Unlike with self-parking, M Life players at the “Pear” level still have to pay.
+Unlike with self-parking, M Life players at the “Pearl” level still have to pay.
 Sapphire level members pay for both valet and self-parking, as they are the low man on the totem poll.

 And as an aside, although the valet parking is free for certain players, it still remains customary to tip the valet driver.